rgutierrezjr/http-notification/readme.md

 # Plugin Example

-This is an base for a Rundeck Notification plugin implementation.
+This is my implementation for specification HttpNotificationPlugin.

 ## Building